SFDO-Tooling/CumulusCI/docs/config.rst

 * **Orgs** - This section lists any customizations you've made to orgs that are available to CumulusCI.
 See `org configurations`_ for more info on the types of configurations that can be made in this section.

 * **Plans** - This section contains any custom plans you have defined for how to install your project into a customer org.
-See more about plans on Metadeploy `here<TODO>`_
+For more information see `configuring plans in MetaDeploy<TODO>`_.